|Gallatin County, Kentucky, 1889

 Preacher's exhortations not appreciated in 1906, here.

 The Civil War in Gallatin County was primarily about defending yourself against the depredations of “secessionist rascals;” i.e. anti-Union men who didn't bother to sign up with the Confederacy, but nonetheless banded together to steal, plunder, and attack the Union citizenry.
-Take an episode from September, 1861, Civil War Skirmish in Warsaw, here, and here, an an item from October, 1861 here, and an item from December of that year here.
+Take an episode from September, 1861, Civil War Skirmish in Warsaw, here, and here, and here, and an item from October, 1861 here, and an item from December of that year here.

 By late December, Union citizens pleaded with authorities to send help, and help was sent, in the form of a troops under the command of Colonel Charles Whittlesey.
 Read about the deployment: